ycexiao/scikit-package/doc/source/release-guides/pypi-github.rst

 #.
 Set ``PYPI_TOKEN`` and ``PAT_TOKEN`` are configured at the organization or repository level by following the instructions in Appendix :ref:`1 <pypi-token-setup>`, :ref:`2 <pat-token-setup>`, respectively.

 #.
-Setup GitHub pages at the repository level by following the instructions in Appendix :ref:`3 <gh-pages-setup>`.
+Setup GitHub Pages at the repository level by following the instructions in Appendix :ref:`3 <gh-pages-setup>`.

 #.
 Confirm the ``maintainer_github_username`` section in ``.github/workflows/build-wheel-release-upload.yml`` is that of the project maintainer.